We had a fantastic holiday in Spain that was better and cheaper than a package holiday. Here's some tips on how we did it.

 Collecting the hire car

-I don’t know if that was rumour or real, but it’s a good idea to not advertise yourself as a car hire, especially if you park up somewhere and have your luggage in the boot.
-Looking at the rear sticker in our hire care, it had been removed so many times before that it was barely stuck to the window anyway.
+I don't know if that was a rumour, but it's a good idea not to advertise yourself using car hire, especially if you park up somewhere and have your luggage in the boot.
+The rear sticker in our hire care had been removed so many times before that it was barely stuck to the window anyway.

 Driving in Spain

-In many ways, driving in Spain is very similar to driving in France.
+In many ways, driving in Spain is similar to driving in France.

 Motorways and the open roads were fine.
-However, some road junctions are just mad in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.
+However, some road junctions are unusual in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.

 We found several instances where there would be a large roundabout but with a road going through the middle of it, and some approach roads not quite joining the roundabout but bypassing it.
-And they don’t appear to standardise on give way rules, so each of these quirky roundabouts had to be handled differently.
+And they don't appear to standardise on give-way rules, so each quirky roundabout had to be handled differently.

-The owner wasn’t there to meet us when we arrived but there was another ex-pat to give us the keys and show us around.
-There was also an ex-pat pool cleaner & gardener that visited a few times whilst we were there.
+The owner wasn't there to meet us when we arrived, but there was another ex-pat to give us the keys and show us around.
+There was also an ex-pat pool cleaner and gardener that visited a few times whilst we were there.
 Both provided great info on where to visit.

 We booked a villa with a private pool.
 After all, if we were going to live it up, we had to do this in style 😉

-The pool was fantastic and great for the kids.
-If you are thinking of hiring a villa, it is well worth getting one with its own pool.
+The pool was fantastic for the kids.
+If you are considering hiring a villa, getting one with a pool is well worth it.

-We also had air-conditioning, two kitchens (including an outside one), a couple of bathrooms, a number of sun terraces and sun traps, including a roof top terrace where you could view the mountains and over look the Mediterranean sea.
+The villa had air-conditioning, two kitchens (including an outside one), a couple of bathrooms, several sun terraces and sun traps, and a rooftop terrace where you could view the mountains and overlook the Mediterranean Sea.

 The picture at the top of this page was taken one evening from the roof terrace of our villa.

 Perhaps we were particularly lucky with this villa.
-We felt like royalty living it up Spain.
+We felt like royalty living it up in Spain.

 Food and Shopping

-If you’ve been on a self catering holiday in a popular Spanish tourist spot, you will no doubt have experienced expensive supermarkets (usually a ‘Spa’) that don’t carry a lot of choice.
+Suppose you've been on a self-catering holiday in a popular Spanish tourist spot.
+In that case, you will undoubtedly have experienced expensive supermarkets (usually a 'Spa') that don't have many choices.

-Do some online research before you go of where the supermarkets are.
-You’ll probably also find the villa owner very helpful with where there best place to shop are.
+Do some online research before you go to where the supermarkets are.
+You'll probably also find the villa owner very helpful with where their best place to shop is.

 Beaches and Attractions

-If you are planning on taking your family abroad to somewhere like Spain we’d definitely advise looking at the option of hiring a villa.
+If you are planning on taking your family abroad to somewhere like Spain, we'd advise hiring a villa as an option.

-We still went camping that summer too (of course!), but sandwiched it with our own custom-made luxury break in Spain.
+We still went camping that summer too (of course!), but we sandwiched it with our custom-made luxury break in Spain.